-The elevators are located down a long hallway, and we took it up to the 12th floor, where we had been assigned Room 5210.
+The elevators are located down a long hallway, and we made our way up to the 12th floor, where we’d been assigned Room 5210.

-While the lobby and public areas of the hotel are quite stunning, the guest room floors are in need of some renovations.
-Don’t get me wrong, they’re in good condition and aren’t run-down in any way, but the decor just seems to harken back to a bygone era and could certainly use a bit of a refresh.
+While the lobby and public areas of the hotel are quite stunning, the guest room floors are a bit more dated.
+While they’re still in good condition and aren’t run-down in any way, the décor just seems to harken back to a bygone era, and could certainly use a bit of a refresh.

-The numbering convention of the rooms was also a little confusing – Room 5210 on the 12th floor, what’s up with that?
+It’s worth noting that the numbering convention of the rooms is also a little confusing, as it wasn’t immediately clear why Room 5210 was on the 12th floor.

-My guess is that this is because the Prince Sakura Tower is almost fully integrated with its neighbouring Prince-branded hotels.
-There are covered walkways connecting the hotels and they share the green spaces and various amenities, so perhaps the rooms are all numbered so as to not overlap with their neighbours as well.
+My guess is that this is because The Prince Sakura Tower is almost fully integrated with its neighbouring Prince-branded hotels.
+There are covered walkways connecting the hotels and they also share green spaces and various amenities, so perhaps the rooms are all numbered so as to not overlap with their neighbours as well.

-The Prince Sakura Tower Tokyo – King Room
+The Prince Sakura Tower Tokyo – Deluxe King Room

-Anyway, the room was decently spacious, and the understated finishes were appreciated after spending four nights at the extravagant W Suzhou.
+Upon entering the room, we found that it offered a very reasonable amount of space, and the understated finishes were appreciated after spending four nights at the extravagant W Suzhou.
 In keeping with the name of the hotel, the carpet was decorated with an aesthetically pleasing sakura (cherry-blossom) pattern.

 The king bed occupied one side of the room, furnished with a simple wood panel backboard.

-Over to the bathroom.
-As is commonplace in Japan, the toilet (with bidet of course) is in a separate room from the main bathroom itself.
+As is commonplace in Japan, the Japanese-style toilet is in a separate room from the main bathroom itself.
 The toilet room is on your left as you enter the room, and includes a small washbasin as well.

-Meanwhile, the main bathroom is on your right, and consists of a double sink together with a shower and bathtub.
-Rather oddly, the bathtub is “sunken” to a lower level than the ground itself.
+Meanwhile, the main bathroom is on the right, and consists of a double sink together with a shower and bathtub.
+Rather oddly, the bathtub is actually at a lower level than the ground itself.